frederikvanhevel/webpack-react-starter/README.md

 #### src

-Contains the source of your project.
+Contains the source files.
 The `src/index.js` is the main entry point.